Boris Brott

 Boris Brott, (March 14, 1944 – April 5, 2022) was a Canadian conductor and motivational speaker.
-He was one of the most internationally recognized Canadian conductors, having conducted on stages around the world, including Carnegie Hall, La Scala, and Covent Garden.
-He was known for his innovative methods of introducing classical music to new audiences.
+He conducted on stages around the world, including Carnegie Hall, La Scala, and Covent Garden.
 Over his career, he commissioned, performed, and recorded a wide variety of Canadian works for orchestra.

 Brott was the founder and artistic director of the Brott Music Festival, National Academy Orchestra of Canada and BrottOpera all based in Hamilton, Ontario.
 He was the founding Music Director and Conductor Laureate of the New West Symphony in Thousand Oaks, CA and artistic director and conductor of the Orchestre classique de Montreal (formerly the McGill Chamber Orchestra).
 He was a former Principal Youth and Family conductor with the National Arts Centre Orchestra in Ottawa and Toronto Symphony Orchestra, where he led family and education programs.

 Early life and emerging career

 Boris Jeremiah Brott was born in Montreal in 1944 to violinist and composer Alexander Brott and cellist Lotte/Charlotte Brott (née Goetzel).
 His younger brother is cellist Denis Brott.
 His mother was born in Mannheim, Germany, a country she had left in 1939 because of the Nazis.
 His family was Jewish.
 He studied violin with his father, and performed at the age of five with the Montreal Symphony Orchestra at a young people's matinee.
 He took courses at the Conservatoire de musique du Québec à Montréal and the McGill Conservatory, and in 1956 studied conducting at the summer school of Pierre Monteux, who engaged him as assistant for concerts in Europe.
 He next studied with Igor Markevitch and won first prize at the 1958 Pan-American conducting competition.
 In 1959, at the age of 15, he founded the Philharmonic Youth Orchestra of Montreal and led it in his conducting debut in that city.

+In 1961, Brott won the annual Anthony W. Amor Memorial Trophy along with a scholarship at Westhill High School for excelling in music.

 In June 1962, Brott won third prize at the Liverpool Competition.
 He served from 1963 to 1965 as Walter Susskind's assistant conductor with the Toronto Symphony Orchestra and then embarked on a career in England as conductor of the Northern Sinfonia at Newcastle upon Tyne (1964-8).
 He made several tours with this chamber orchestra, among which was one in Canada, which included concerts at Expo 67.

 From 1964 to 1967, Brott was principal conductor for the touring company of the Royal Ballet Covent Garden.
 During the 1965–6 season at Covent Garden he conducted the Royal Ballet's first production at that theatre of Stravinsky's The Soldier's Tale (1966) and toured the production in Britain.
 He won first prize and a gold medal at the sixth Dimitri Mitropoulos International Music Competition in 1968 and served 1968-9 as assistant conductor to Leonard Bernstein, with the New York Philharmonic Orchestra.

 Brott was named one of Canada's Outstanding Young Men in 1969 and 1973 by the Junior Chamber of Commerce.

 In 1972, Brott was appointed conductor of the BBC Welsh Orchestra.